 See our North Carolina Arboretum Guide.

 The North Carolina Arboretum is located next to the Blue Ridge Parkway entrance ramp at Milepost 393.
 From I-26, take Exit 33 and follow Blue Ridge Parkway signs for two miles to the entrance ramp.
 Arboretum grounds are open 7 days a week.
-Property hours are 8 a.m. to 9 p.m., April-October and 8 a.m. to 7 p.m., November-March.
-The Visitor Education Center and Bonsai Exhibition Garden are open Monday through Saturday from 9 a.m. to 5 p.m. and on Sundays from Noon to 5 p.m.
-Parking Fees: $8 per personal motor vehicle, $30 commercial vehicles, $50 motorcoaches/buses.
-Parking is free all day on the first Tuesday of each month.
+Property hours are 8 AM-9 PM, April-October and 8 AM-7 PM, November-March.
+The Visitor Education Center and Bonsai Exhibition Garden are open 9 AM-5 PM every day.
+Parking Fees: $14 per personal motor vehicle.
 No charges apply for pedestrians, bicyclists or North Carolina Arboretum Society members.
 Click here to visit their Web site.